Anxious Attachment: "Sensitive and Caring"

 Anxiously attached individuals tend to be deeply committed and loyal in their relationships, investing significant effort in maintaining connections.

-Tips for Maintaining Anxious Attachment
+Tips for Managing an Anxious Attachment

 Communicate Openly:

 Practice expressing your needs and fears clearly and calmly.
 Learn to articulate your feelings without accusation or demand.
+If you tend to people please, try to name the tendency with your partner(s) and discuss ways you could avoid suppressing your needs or preferences.

 Seek Balance: